poac-dev/website/en/getting-started/installation.md

     * Cygwin64 (next release)

 ### Why supporting macOS Catalina or later?
-In macOS 10.14 or earlier, it doesn't implement std::filesystem, so if we attempt to use it, macOS's compiler will occur error like following.
+On macOS 10.14 or earlier, it doesn't implement std::filesystem, so if we attempt to use it, macOS's compiler will occur an error like the following.

 ```
 error: 'path' is unavailable: introduced in macOS 10.15